Urgent Care for Chest Pains

 - Very low or very fast heart rate

-Although not an emergency, the following signs also merit a doctor’s visit because they can signal underlying issues that need to be resolved:
+Although not an emergency, the following signs also merit a provider’s visit because they can signal underlying issues that need to be resolved:

 - Problems swallowing